adler-j/ryanwattersme/content/tutorials/improved-code-blocks-with-hugo-shortcodes-and-clipboardjs.md

 ---
 title: Better Code Blocks with Hugo and Clipboard.js
-subtitle: Provide convenience and consistency in your code tutorials by leveraging Hugo's built-in shortcode functionality and `Document.execCommand`
+subtitle: Provide convenience and consistency in your code tutorials by leveraging Hugo shortcodes and `Document.execCommand`
 description: ryanwatters.io is currently in development.
 Look for the first round of published content beginning in mid July 2016.
 date: 2016-05-28
 publishdate: 2016-05-28